 She is a wife and mother committed to the idea that anything one can do to ease the pain of childhood trauma can, hopefully, turn out a brighter future for that child.

-Kacey Sutton-Tabak is a senior Deputy District Attorney for the County of Riverside.
+Kacey Sutton is a Deputy District Attorney for the County of Riverside.
 A passion to advocate for victims led Kacey to specialize in the prosecution of sexual assault and child abuse cases.
-Kacey also spent several years dedicating her efforts to the Youth Accountability Team, where she worked daily with at-risk youth and was responsible for conducting school assemblies and parent presentations across eight school districts.
-Kacey received the 2009 Excellence in Public Safety Award, 2012 Community Hero Award, 2012 Chief Probation Officer’s Award, and was honored by the Riverside County Office of Education in 2012 for Outstanding Support and Collaboration in Promoting a Safe and Secure Learning Environment.
+Kacey works daily with at-risk youth through her role on multiple Youth Accountability Teams.
+She provides school assemblies and parent presentations, reaching thousands across multiple school districts, highlighting the importance of education, danger of sexual predators, bullying, and survivor empowerment.
+Kacey received the 2009 Excellence in Public Safety Award, 2012 Community Hero Award, 2012 Chief Probation Officer’s Award, 2017 DA Leadership Award, and was honored by the Riverside County Office of Education for Outstanding Support and Collaboration in Promoting a Safe and Secure Learning Environment.
+In 2011, Kacey co-founded the nonprofit Women Wonder Writers and is the primary contributory author of their curriculum, The Write of Your L!fe.
+In 2018, she co-created the female empowerment and literacy program Women Who Read which is taught in juvenile detention and youth centers.
+Additionally, Kacey teaches workshops to teens regarding domestic violence, sex trafficking, bullying prevention, and self-empowerment.

 GERALDINE AND BURKE E. STRUNSKY: CO-FOUNDERS